Register a death

 We appreciate registering a death is a difficult thing to do, and we are here to help make the process as simple as possible.

-Changes to registration of deaths and still births
+Changes to registration of deaths

 Most deaths occur in a house, a hospital or a residential or nursing home.
 The law states that, in order of preference, a death may be registered by:

-• a person present at the death
+- a person present at the death

-• the occupier of the house or institution where the death took place
+- the occupier of the house or institution where the death took place

 The process of registering a death

-In normal circumstances you should arrange to register the death within five days.
 This does not apply when the coroner is involved.

 The registration takes about 30 minutes if all the necessary information about the deceased is available.
 This will include:

-• Date and place of death
+- Date and place of death

-• Name, address, date of birth and place of birth
+- Name, address, date of birth and place of birth

-• Maiden name, in the case of a woman who has been married or formed a civil partnership
+- Maiden name, in the case of a woman who has been married or formed a civil partnership

-• Occupation, and the name and occupation of their husband/wife/civil partner
+- Occupation, and the name and occupation of their husband/wife/civil partner

-• If the deceased was still married or in a civil partnership, the date of birth of their spouse
+- If the deceased was still married or in a civil partnership, the date of birth of their spouse

-• The medical card or NHS number, if readily available
+- The medical card or NHS number, if readily available

-• Whether the deceased was in receipt of a pension or benefits.
+- Whether the deceased was in receipt of a pension or benefits.

 On completing the registration, the registrar will give you the form for you to take to your funeral director, which gives permission for burial or cremation.
+From 9th September 2024, this will include Form 9 Part D containing information on medical devices which must also be given to your funeral director.

 You will also be able to buy death certificates, which will be required for dealing with the deceased’s estate.
-These cost £11 each, we only accept payment by credit/debit card.
+These cost £12.50 each, we only accept payment by credit/debit card.

 What will I need to bring to the appointment?

-We recommend you bring all of the following documents of the deceased to your appointment.
+We recommend you bring all the following documents of the deceased to your appointment.
 Don't worry, if you cannot provide the following, we will still be able to process the registration.
 However, any errors will incur a fee and could delay the funeral.

-• a passport, driving licence or birth certificate
+- a passport, driving licence or birth certificate

-• marriage certificate if applicable
+- marriage certificate if applicable

-• a document with an NHS number (prescription/doctors letter)
+- a document with an NHS number (prescription/doctors letter)

 On the day of your appointment

-• Only the person who booked the appointment will be allowed to attend
+- Only the person who booked the appointment will be allowed to attend.

 Coroners